How many backlinks has got a website? Nobody knows that in fact. Different counters give different counts.

 This is equivalent to

-The best we can do is different queries to catch a glimpse.
-In reasonable limits, we never get to the exact count.
+The best we can do is to run different queries to catch a glimpse.
+We never get an exact list of links.
 We can explore the backlinks, and to be honest, that's what we want.

 Examples of other uses of Google search string and search parameters for SEO purposes on tuljo.com -